yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 </code>

 The structure is the same, but there are some syntax differences.
-A major part of this tutorial will explain why.
+A major part of this tutorial will be dedicated to explaining why.

 In Haskell, there is a `main` function and every object has a type.
 The type of `main` is `IO ()`.